Back to top

 Ready to boost your web developer salary?
 Try these negotiation tips:

-1. Do your homework: Research current market rates for your skills and experience.
-Use sites like Glassdoor, LinkedIn, and industry surveys to get a clear picture of what others in similar roles are earning.
+1. Do your homework: research current market rates for your skills and experience.
+Use sites like Glassdoor, LinkedIn Salary, and IT Jobs Watch to get a clear picture of what others in similar roles are earning.

-2. Showcase your unique talents: Highlight what makes you stand out from other candidates.
+2. Showcase your unique talents: highlight what makes you stand out.
 Have you led successful projects?
-Solved complex problems?
-Brought in new clients?
-Quantify your achievements where possible.
+Shipped AI-powered features?
+Improved Core Web Vitals?
+Quantify your achievements wherever possible.

-3. Prepare your pitch: Be ready to explain why you deserve the salary you’re asking for.
-Practice your pitch with a friend or mentor to refine your delivery.
+3. Prepare your pitch: be ready to explain why you deserve the salary you’re asking for.
+Practice with a friend or mentor to refine your delivery.

-4. Consider the whole package: Look at benefits and perks, not just the base salary.
-Sometimes a lower base salary with excellent benefits can be more valuable in the long run.
+4. Consider the whole package: look at benefits and perks, not just the base salary.
+Sometimes a lower base with excellent benefits and remote flexibility can be worth more in practice.

-5. Be open to compromise: If the salary is fixed, try negotiating other benefits like extra holiday time, professional development opportunities, or flexible working arrangements.
+5. Be open to compromise: if the salary is fixed, negotiate other benefits — extra holiday, professional development budget, or a structured salary review after six months.

-6. Time it right: Negotiate during performance reviews or when taking on new responsibilities.
-If you’re applying for a new job, wait until the employer has expressed strong interest before discussing salary.
+6. Time it right: negotiate during performance reviews or when taking on new responsibilities.
+For new roles, wait until the employer has made clear they want you before discussing salary.

-7. Don’t be the first to name a number: Let the employer make the first offer if possible.
-This gives you more room to negotiate upwards.
+7. Don’t be the first to name a number: let the employer make the first offer if possible — it gives you more room to negotiate upwards.

-8. Use competing offers wisely: If you have other job offers, mention them tactfully.
-But be careful not to come across as uncommitted to the role.
+8. Use competing offers wisely: if you have other offers, mention them tactfully — but don’t come across as uncommitted to the role.

-9. Be confident, but not arrogant: Present your case clearly and confidently, but remain open to discussion and compromise.
+9. Be confident, but not arrogant: present your case clearly and confidently, and remain open to discussion.

-10. Get it in writing: Once you’ve agreed on a salary and benefits package, make sure it’s all documented in your contract.
+10. Get it in writing: once you’ve agreed on a salary and benefits package, make sure everything is documented in your contract before you accept.

-Remember, negotiating is normal and expected.
-Don’t be afraid to speak up for what you’re worth!
+Negotiating is normal and expected.
+Don’t be afraid to speak up for what you’re worth.

 Negotiating Your Worth Tips For A Better Web Developer Salary